edgarpesguerrajr/Final-Project-Group2/README.md

 - **To edit the students enrolled/registered:**
     - Open studentDetails.csv in the 'program' directory.
-    - Feel free to edit the values however, the following format must be followed.
+    - Feel free to edit the values.
+However, the following format must be followed.
         - Level must only be U or G. (undergraduate or graduate)
         - Degree must only be BS, M, or D, but digits after it is allowed. (bachelor, master, or degree)
         - Degrees of undergraduates (U) must be bachelor (BS).